Rob-VanDusen/ctf-notes/Stack-Based-BOF/PCManFTP/README.md

 When Windows is ready, start the PCManFTP program, we don't need Immunity yet, so leave that closed.

 ### Fuzzing the App
+I'm fairly certain we can overload the username field and crash the program, so we are going to use a python script to do so.
+In the file *fuzzer1.py* we will use a socket connection to send the username as an increasingly large number of "A's" until we crash the program.
+Each time the process runs it send the username as a string of A's and then the word pass for the password before disconnecting and telling us hw many characters it sent.
+Eventually the program will crash and we'll have a good idea of how many characters to send to cause the crash.

 *rest of article coming soon*